 - Boil the sweet corn in a saucepan with 1 cup of water for 3-4 minutes until done.
 Drain the water and set it aside.
 OR simply microwave for 2-3 minutes or until done with little water.
 I have used frozen sweet corn in this recipe.

-- In a large bowl, add all the boiled corn, veggies like onions, tomato, cucumber, bell pepper, green and tamarind chutney, and spices like red chili powder, chaat masala, and black salt.
+- In a large bowl, add all the boiled corn, veggies like onions, tomato, cucumber, bell pepper, green and tamarind chutney, and spices like red chili powder, chaat masala, black salt and lime juice.
 Mix everything well.

 - Then add spiced boondi, nylon sev, and coriander leaves.
 Toss well.